MetalBlueberry/Halite-competition/docs/README.md

 # user guide

-This document is the user guide for the erni halite2 competition.
+This document is the user guide for the Erni halite2 competition.

-If you want to start playing, just choose your development platform and programming language, and then download the appropiate package (see section _get the binaries_ just below).
-Then see section _local development_ further below.
+If you want to start playing right away, just do as follows:

+* choose your development platform and programming language
+* download the appropiate package (see section _get the package_ just below)
+* follow section _local development_ further below

 Even if you attended the presentation session, it is recommended that you read [the halite 2 documentation](https://2017.halite.io/learn-programming-challenge/).
 In [the community presentation](https://metalblueberry.github.io/Halite-competition/#/) there is also a good collection of relevant information and may be useful as a cheatsheet.

 ## Installation

-In this section there are instructions to install the required tools.
+In this section there are instructions to install the development required tools.
 It is not required to install everything at once.

-### get the binaries
+### get the package

-You can download the game halite2 binary already compiled for your platform (linux/mac/windows) and the basic bot configuration for all the available languages in this [link](https://2017.halite.io/learn-programming-challenge/downloads-and-starter-kits/).
+Download [your preferred game halite2 package](https://2017.halite.io/learn-programming-challenge/downloads-and-starter-kits/) for your platform (linux/mac/windows) and your programming language of choice.

-You can also compile the binaries if you like (cmake 3.8 is required).
-No ARM binaries have been found to be available so far.
-Let us know if you decide to build them for i.e. the raspberry pi.
+These packages contain a compiled binary, the halite development library, the basic bot configuration and scripts to run games.
+It is recommended to create a new folder and unzip the downloaded package there.

-### Offline visualizer
+### offline visualizer

 The official visualizer is also available in the previous page, but you need to build it on your own and that can be a little tricky.
 I've discover another visualizer called [chlorine](https://github.com/fohristiwhirl/chlorine) that allows you to see the game in a minimalists way but with much more useful information.